LiberTEM/LiberTEM-live/docs/source/usage.rst

     # without a real detector or detector simulation.
     data = np.random.random((23, 42, 51, 67))

-    ds = ctx.prepare_acquisition(
+    aq = ctx.prepare_acquisition(
         'memory',
-        on_enter=on_enter,
-        on_exit=on_exit,
+        trigger=trigger,
         data=data,
     )

 Run an acquisition
 ------------------

-This first calls the user-provided :code:`on_enter` function.
+This first initializes the acquisition to the point that it can receive data, for example by connecting to the data socket in the case of the Merlin detector.
+Then it calls the user-provided :code:`trigger` callback function that should set off the acquisition.
 After that, it reads the data from the camera and feeds it into the provided UDFs.
-Finally, it closes the camera connection and calls the user-provided :code:`on_exit` function.
+Finally, it closes the camera connection, if applicable.

-The :code:`on_enter` and :code:`on_exit` functions are called with a :class:`~libertem_live.detectors.base.meta.LiveMeta` object that contains meta information about the acquisition.
-See the documentation of :class:`~libertem_live.detectors.base.meta.LiveMeta` for an overview over the available information.

 .. testcode::

     from libertem_live.udf.monitor import SignalMonitorUDF

-    res = ctx.run_udf(dataset=ds, udf=SignalMonitorUDF(), plots=True)
+    res = ctx.run_udf(dataset=aq, udf=SignalMonitorUDF(), plots=True)

 .. testoutput::

-    Calling on_enter
-    Dataset shape: (23, 42, 51, 67)
-    Calling on_exit
+    Triggering!

 Examples
 --------